jeffesp/Persistent-Clipboard/Readme.md

 Saves clipboard entries for later use.
 Keeps the information around across restarts.

 - Will not save blank or duplicate (same text twice in a row) entries.
-    - Ctrl+Shift+Ins will show the form.
+- `Ctrl+Shift+Ins` will show the form.
 - Enter or Click on an item puts that item on the clipboard and hides the form.
-    - Esc will hide the form without making a selection
+- `Esc` will hide the form without making a selection
+- `/` then type to search history for specific item

-If you use it and run Visual Studio as an Administrator, you will need to run this as an admin as well.
+- Note: If you use it and run Visual Studio as an Administrator, you will need to run this as an admin as well.

 TODO:

-    0. Remove old entries from database.
+1. Better searching in history
+2. Add context menu when clicking on with delete and clear commands.
+3. NotifyIcon and splash screen
+4. Allow user defined static entries.
-    1. Allow portable mode which stores data in a subdirectory instead of user profile.
+5. Allow portable mode which stores data in a subdirectory instead of user profile.
-    2. Hide on startup?
-Show on startup?
-What buttons to display (min, max, close)?
-    3. Context menu on list
-      a.
-Delete
-      b.
-Clear
-    4. NotifyIcon and splash screen
-    5. Searching the history and display.
 6. Auto paste on select - how do you even do that?
-    7. Allow user defined static entries.

 LICENSE